 Miss Kayla, daughter to Miss Diana, has danced since she was 3 years old with her primary training in classical ballet.
 At age 7 she joined the company Ballet Rogue where she danced as a principal soloist for the next twelve years.
 With Ballet Rogue she performed annually in productions such as The Nutcracker, Alice in Wonderland, Coppelia, and Ballet in the Park.
 Miss Kayla’s dance training also includes studies at the University of Oregon—including ballet, modern, and jazz—and training with instructors at Bodyvox in Portland, OR.
 Miss Kayla began teaching her own ballet classes as a senior in high school for Ballet Rogue.
 When Ballet Rogue closed and her mother opened Miss Diana’s in 2010, Miss Kayla was away in college, but she ran the summer programs for her mother while home on break.
 She also performed as a guest artist in Miss Diana’s annual productions of The Nutcracker, until she moved back to Southern Oregon in June 2014 and took on a full-time position with the studio.
 She is currently the Artistic Director and creator of the studio's semi-annual productions, and teaches all of the Technique and Pointe classes, and Adult Ballet.
 You may have also seen her onstage alongside her students as the Sugar Plum Fairy in The Nutcracker (2011-2017), or as Peter in Peter Pan (2017).
 Outside of Miss Diana’s, Miss Kayla has also choreographed for multiple theatre organizations throughout the Rogue Valley; including: Camelot Theatre, Collaborative Theatre Project, and NMHS's Black Tornado Theatre.
 Miss Kayla loves all things dance, especially classical ballet, but what brings her the most joy is working with her students and helping them blossom into beautiful, strong ballerinas.

-Miss Anne has been dancing with Miss Diana’s for eight years and started when she was seven years old.
-She is currently a junior at North Medford High School, where she juggles not only band and rigorous academics, but also being one of Miss Diana’s advanced pointe dancers.
+Miss Anne has been dancing with Miss Diana’s for nine years and started when she was seven years old.
+She is currently a Senior at North Medford High School, where she juggles not only choir and rigorous academics, but also being one of Miss Diana’s advanced pointe dancers.
 Miss Anne has performed in all of Miss Diana’s productions since 2009.
-Her most notable roles include: Clara (The Nutcracker 2015), Smee (Peter Pan 2017), and Snow Queen (The Nutcracker 2017).
+Her most notable roles include: Clara (The Nutcracker 2015), Smee (Peter Pan 2017), Snow Queen (The Nutcracker 2017), and The White Rabbit (Alice in Wonderland 2019).
 She started working with Miss Diana in 2016 as a teaching assistant and began instructing her own classes in Fall 2017.
 Miss Anne loves how family friendly Miss Diana's is, and feels that it has become part of her own extended family.
 She always looks forward to going to the studio, whether for teaching or dancing.
 But, her favorite part about Miss Diana’s is that there have always been amazing opportunities for her to grow and learn new skills.
 She has met and worked with so many amazing, talented, and kind people and wouldn’t trade these experiences for the world.

 Miss Halley began ballet with Miss Diana at the age of six, after her 1st grade teacher told her that she would really benefit from some kinesthetic learning outside of school.
 Currently she is a freshman at North Medford High School.
 Miss Halley is one of the studio's advanced pointe dancers and has danced in all of Miss Diana's performances since 2009.
 Her favorite roles include Clara (The Nutcracker 2016) and Nana (Peter Pan 2017).
 Miss Halley began assistant teaching in January 2017, and thoroughly enjoys working with the younger students - helping them learn and grow as dancers.
 Miss Halley attributes Miss Diana's School of Ballet's kind, welcoming, and structured environment to her ever-developing talent and sharpened technique skills.
 She loves the family atmosphere of the studio, and feels so thankful for the opportunities that it has brought into her life and for the people she has grown to love.